-There is a single inquiry more, and I will lay down my pen.
+There is a single inquiry more.
 Does not the importance of the Sabbath bring home the obligation to the bosom of every patriot to support its authority both by his example and influence?
-Nor can I too forcibly urge this demand on myself and my fellow-citizens.
+Nor can I too forcibly urge this demand.
 If there were no other considerations than those of private interest, I would not cease to urge the sacred observance of this day.
-No man, no community, ever lost any thing by keeping the Sabbath-day holy.
+No man, no community, ever lost any thing by keeping the Sabbath day holy.
 God will bless the Sabbath to those who observe it, and he will curse all other time to those who profane it.
-The profanation of this day is too bold and sacrilegious an invasion of God's property. not to be followed with the malediction of the Great Proprietor of time and Creator of men.
-Here fidelity compels me to say, and I do it with reluctance, that there are not wanting in our city painful demonstrations of too general a disregard to the Sabbath.
-Though by no means so deeply corrupted as other and older communities, our flourishing metropolis is rapidly advancing toward that unblushing profanation of the Lord's day, which is the reproach, and unless repented of, must be the ruin of the nations that inhabit the other hemisphere.
-There are multitudes of men in the midst of us, who are, or mean to be, the abettors of social order, and who would be disappointed if they were not considered the supporters of sound morality, who would well nigh feel guilty of a profanation of this holy day, if they did not convert it into a day of good neighbourhood and social enjoyment.
-Others there are, who would revolt from the detail of secular labour on this day, but who have no misgivings of heart at an occasional journey upon business, or jaunt of pleasure.
-Others would not even revolt at this.
-How is a sober man disgusted with the dissipation of pleasure gardens, the rudeness of tippling houses, the indecencies of fruit shops, as he walks the streets of our city on the Sabbath.
-And is there no reason to question both the piety and the policy of that authorized violation of the Lord's day, which is so prominent in our fish-markets?
-On this sacred day too, our butchers purchase and slay the very beasts, to which he, whose are the cattle upon a thousand hills, has guaranteed one day of undisturbed repose.
-On this day, the adjacent fields and streams swarm with men, women, and children, who toil and labour to collect the fruits of the earth for your consumption and mine.
-And what shall I say of that most gross violation of the Sabbath, which exists within the walls of some of our printing offices?
-Have the proprietors of some of our daily papers seriously considered the baleful tendencies of their perseverance in this needless and multiform iniquity?
-How pitiable is it to hear men of sense paliate and justify enormities like these?
-Is there not enough, fellow-citizens, in the word of the living God, to lead you to appreciate such vindications, and to trace them to their proper source?
-Who has authorized any man, or set of men, to trample on a divine institution, for the sake of his own convenience?
-Who has relaxed the obligations of eternal, immutable righteousness, for the accommodation of men who serve mammon rather than God?
+The profanation of this day is too bold and sacrilegious an invasion of God's property, not to be followed with the malediction of the Great Proprietor of time and Creator of men.
+Yet there are multitudes, who think it no profanation of this holy day to convert it into a day of good neighborhood and social enjoyment.
+Others have no misgivings of heart at an occasional journey upon business, or jaunt of pleasure, during these sacred hours.
+Others would not even hesitate at this.
+How many fields and streams are there which swarm with men, women, and children, who devote the day to pleasure and amusement.
+But who has authorized men to trample on a divine institution, for the sake of their own convenience, or pleasure?
+Who has relaxed the obligations of eternal, immutable righteousness, for the accommodation of men who serve Mammon rather than God?
 I should like to see all the apologies for violating the Sabbath condensed, and enforced with all the ability which man can give them, and I will pledge myself, in a single sentence, to refute them all.
-And to anticipate a redemption of the pledge, I will here rehearse the sentence, once indeed rehearsed with memorable solemnity-Remember the Sabbath Day to keep it holy!
+And to anticipate a redemption of the pledge, I will here rehearse the sentence, once indeed rehearsed with memorable solemnity-Remember the Sabbath day to keep it holy!